Date of Birth

 On 27 February 2003, he was appointed a judge of the Supreme Court of Queensland.
 From 2003 until 2007, he was the judge in charge of the Courtís Supervised Case List.
 From 2007, until his appointment as a Judge of Appeal, he was one of the judges for the Courtís Commercial List, sitting also in other civil cases and in criminal cases.

-He is the current President of the Judicial Conference of Australia for the 2 years to October 2014.
+He was the President of the Judicial Conference of Australia for the 2 years to October 2014.

 He is married to Justice Margaret McMurdo, who is President of the Court of Appeal of the Supreme Court of Queensland.